susanyang17/doc/dev-ref/_security.md

-Keikai engine can run in a secure mode to prevent unauthorized connection.
-That means each browser should connect to keikai engine through java client (your web application)
+# Secure Mode

-# How to enable secure mode:
+Keikai engine can run in a secure mode to prevent unauthorized connections.
+That means each browser should connect to keikai engine through java client (your web application).

 ## Run Keikai Engine in secure mode